Modeling and solving a vehicle-sharing problem considering multiple alternative modes of transport: A vehicle-sharing problem

 Objective function~\eqref{eq:mult-of} maximizes the savings.
-Equation~\eqref{m1} gives the flow conservation constraints for all nodes except the sources and sinks.
-Constraints~\eqref{m2} and \eqref{m3} restricts the number of shared MOTs.
-Constraint~\eqref{m4} gives the capacity restriction on the arcs.
-Finally, constraint~\eqref{m5} assures positive numbers.
+Equations~\eqref{m1} give the flow conservation constraints for all nodes except the sources and sinks.
+Constraints~\eqref{m2} and \eqref{m3} restrict the number of shared MOTs.
+Constraints~\eqref{m4} give the capacity restriction on the arcs.
+Finally, constraints~\eqref{m5} define the domains of the decision variables.

-The formulation above is polynomial in the size of the constraints, having $|K| \cdot |E|$ variables, where $|E|$ is the number of edges, and $|E|+|K| \cdot |V|$ constraints.
+The formulation above is polynomial in the size of the constraints, having $|K| \cdot |\mathcal{A}'|$ variables and $|\mathcal{A}'|+|K| \cdot |V|$ constraints.
 However, large-scale problems may be challenging to be solved.
-Therefore, efficient solution algorithm have been applied such as Langragian relaxation \citep{Retvari2004, Babonneau2006}, adapted branch-and-bound algorithms \citep{Barnhart2000}, Dantzig-Wolfe decompositions \citep{Karakostas2008} and column generation algorithms \citep{Tomlin1966, Barnhart1994}.
-With the Dantzig-Wolfe decomposition a path-flow formulation with $|E|+|K|$ constraints but exponential number of variables is generated.
-The column generation approach generated at most $|E|+|K|$ paths with positive flows.
-However, state-of-the art commercial solvers are able to solve these kinds of problems within seconds, which we will show in our computational results.
+Therefore, efficient solution algorithm\SP{s} have been applied such as Lagrangian relaxation \citep{Retvari2004, Babonneau2006}, adapted branch-and-bound \citep{Barnhart2000}, Dantzig-Wolfe decomposition \citep{Karakostas2008} and column-generation \citep{Tomlin1966, Barnhart1994}.
+Nevertheless, we solve the models as a MIP as state-of-the art commercial solvers are able to solve problems of limited size (like in our case) within seconds.